 Aided by a (sometimes too) intrusive score and by a combination of erratic handheld camerawork and lyrical static shots, Makengo’s collage of struggle and resistance illuminates the artificially lit authentic existence of people working together to preserve what is left amidst the uncertainty of tomorrow, finding strength in communality as much as in God’s blessing.
 Faith is deemed the only guiding light to cling to, a ritualistic combination of immediate necessity and yearned epiphanies invading all aspects of daily life, blurring the line between illuminated salvation and darkly harsh reality.

-The contested beauty of Kinsasha at night is also at the core of Makengo’s tale of survival.
+The contested beauty of Kinshasa at night is also at the core of Makengo’s tale of survival.
 Guided through an unfinished geography of noise, obscurity and mud, we mentally reconstruct the capital in its unlivability and shared sense of hope.
 Dispersed majestic views of the city from above appear as the only moments of quietness, pondering instants where the camera takes a breath before deep diving again into the wild midst of plagued yet joyfully bursting life.

 Between scattered lights and flickering hopes, we are left with the wondering feeling of what remains to fight for.
 In the end, Makengo seems to suggest, a new day commences, and life moves on.
-So do the brave people of Kinsasha, who are defying the darkness enveloping their nation by finding their own light.
+So do the brave people of Kinshasa, who are defying the darkness enveloping their nation by finding their own light.

 Written by Massimo Iannetti